eladnoor/equilibrator/classic_rxns/source/tca.rst

 Anaplerotic Reactions
 ----------------------------------------------------------
-As discussed above and in the section on `transamination <transamination.html>`_ α-ketoglutarate to oxaloacetate are constantly being consumed by transamination reactions to make various amino acids.
-However, we also discussed how they are both intermediates of the TCA cycle meaning that they are neither created or destroyed by the action of the cycle.
-So we have a problem!
-If α-KG and OAA are removed from the cycle by transamination reactions but never replenished then their concentrations will eventually dwindle to 0 - the TCA cycle would stop, amino acids could no longer be made and the cell would die.
+α-Ketoglutarate to oxaloacetate are constantly being consumed by transamination reactions to make various amino acids.
+However, they are both also intermediates of the TCA cycle, meaning that they are neither created or destroyed by the action of the cycle.
+So we have a conundrum!
+If α-KG and OAA are removed from the cycle by transamination reactions but never replenished, their concentrations will eventually dwindle to 0, the TCA cycle would come to a halt, amino acids could no longer be made and the cell would die.
 [3]_

 Cells sidestep this problem by continually replenishing TCA cycle intermediates through "`anaplerotic reactions <https://en.wikipedia.org/wiki/Anaplerotic_reactions>`_" from the `Greek meaning <https://en.wiktionary.org/wiki/anaplerotic>`_ "filling up" or "replenishing" reactions.
 For example, the pyruvate carboxylase reaction